alexkernphysiker/FitGen/README.md

-	debug - if ON the project is compiled in debug mode example - if ON the examples are compiled test - if ON the tests are compiled gnuplot_wrap - if ON the library from math_h which is an interface for gnuplot is compiled
+	debug - if ON the project is compiled in debug mode example - if ON the examples are compiled test - if ON the tests are compiled

 Examples